 Alcazar of Segovia: An Insider’s Guide to Spain’s Iconic Castle

-Cochinillo asado, or roast suckling pig, is the city’s most famous dish and was brought here by the Romans and never left.
-Although there has apparently been some sort of military fort on this spot, the famed Alcazar of Segovia was first mentioned in records in the 12th century.
+3. Although there has apparently been some sort of military fort on this spot, the famed Alcazar of Segovia was first mentioned in records in the 12th century.

 From Roman Castrum to medieval castle

 • The year 711 is an important one for Spain.
 That’s when the Moors, Muslim Arabs, crossed over from Northern Africa and began a centuries-long occupation of most of the Iberian peninsula.
-In the early centuries of Moorish rule, the Berber Almoravid Dynasty built a fortress in the spot where the Roman fort had been in Segovia.
+In the early centuries of Moorish rule, the Berber Almoravid Dynasty built a fortress in the spot where the Roman fort had been.
 The fort may have been made mostly of wood, which is why there are no remnants of it today.

-• In the 16th century, under the rule of Phillip II and his marriage to Anna of Austria, the castle acquired its tall spires.
+• In the 16th century, under the rule of Phillip II and during his marriage to Anna of Austria, the castle acquired its tall spires.
 Phillip II was inspired by the many castles in Central Europe—particularly Germany, Austria, and Bohemia (the western half of today’s Czech Republic).

 A tour guide showing clients secret views in Segovia, Spain.